Reception 2024 - 2025

 Welcome to Reception!

 Mrs Armitage is your class teacher on a Monday, Tuesday and Wednesday, Mrs Hunt will be teaching on a Thursday and a Friday.
-Our teaching assistant is Mrs Fitzpatrick.
+Our teaching assistant is Miss Clark.

 Starting school is an exciting time: a time of new experiences, new friends and new places.
 Our school days provide a secure environment where your child can play, explore, experiment, investigate and learn.
 We encourage the children to acquire skills and knowledge through first-hand experience, gaining a sound understanding of the world around them.
 We aim to provide a challenging and fun learning environment, both indoors and outdoors, for children to ignite self-curiosity and nurture a life-long love of learning!